LooseLab/readfish/docs/developers-guide.md

 The validate function is intended to be called in the __init__ method, before the actual `Aligner` or `Caller` is initialised.
 The contents of this method are left up to the author, however we suggest that people check for the things listed above.

 The purpose of `validate` is to check that the given parameters will create a valid `Aligner` or `Caller`.
-For example, in the `guppy.py` `Caller` plugin, we check the permissions of the provided `Guppy` socket.
-If these are insufficient, Guppy only errors out after a 10 minute timeout.
-However of this is caught in `validate`, everyone ends up being left a lot happier.
+For example, in the `dorado.py` `Caller` plugin, we check the permissions of the provided `dorado` socket.
+If these are insufficient, dorado only errors out after a 10 minute timeout.
+However if this is caught in `validate`, everyone ends up being left a lot happier.

 ```{literalinclude} ../src/readfish/plugins/_mappy.py
 :language: python